 Bonsai pots come in either a rectangular or circular form.
 Whilst this can be down to personal taste, it's widely thought that chunky bonsai trees are better suited to square pots, while the more delicate bonsai trees lend themselves more towards the circular pots.

-To read up on essential information on caring for your bonsai, click here.
+Also check out our guide on essential information on caring for your bonsai.